pierre-rouleau/pel/README.rst

 It's a compromize between a full blown starter kit or Emacs environment and a bare-bone Emacs.
-It keeps most of the Emacs key bindings untouched while providing quick access to several other packages, and it provides extended features and key binding trees.
-Most features are activated via Emacs customization system, providing control without requiring lots of Emacs Lisp code.
+It keeps most of the Emacs key bindings untouched while providing quick access to several other packages,  extended features and key binding trees.
+Most features are activated via the Emacs customization system, providing control without requiring Emacs Lisp code (except for 2 lines to require and init PEL).

 **Note**:
    This is an early version of PEL, and my first contribution to Emacs.